 Are you wondering if your therapy constitutes “conspiracy therapy”?
 Concerned about a family member undergoing therapy with mixed results?

-Indeed, one must be a careful consumer when therapists claim ‘‘clients must get worse before they can get better,” as this claim has sometimes been advanced by proponents of conspiracy therapy as a rationalization for failing treatments.
+Indeed, one must be a careful consumer when therapists claim ‘‘clients must get worse before they can get better,” as this claim is often advanced by proponents of conspiracy therapy as a rationalization for failing or “stuck” treatments.

 There are many ways a conspiracy therapist will practice.
 Not all of these methods are used in each practice, however all conspiracy therapists use one or more of them.

 Below, you will read about the most common methods practitioners use on patients during conspiracy therapy.
 Many are combined with each other when put into use, forming each conspiracy practitioner’s therapeutic style.